giga-sec/gigaSec-Tech-Notes/3. Notes/Week 4 - Memory, Malloc, Pointers, More Overflows.md

 **Stack Overflow**

-if stack overlaps heap it is known as stack overflow.
-If heap overlaps stack it is known as heap overflow.
+if "stack" overlaps heap it is known as stack overflow.
+If "heap" overlaps stack it is known as heap overflow.

+heap/heap space - big chunk of memory that malloc uses to get you some spare memory,

+stack/stack space - when you call functions, they take up the stack space

 **ScanF**